Knight or Dame of St Andrew: Prestige

 Until Barbados ceased to be a constitutional monarchy and became a republic on 30 November 2021, Knight or Dame of St. Andrew was the highest honour given by the monarch of Barbados, and was awarded for "extraordinary and outstanding achievement and merit in service to Barbados or to humanity at large".

 Most recipients were invested in November during the month-long celebration of Barbadian political independence.
 When the country was a monarchy, the award was conferred to awardees by the office of the Governor-General of Barbados.

 Styles

 Conferees are styled as a Knight or Dame of St Andrew.
 They carry the prefix Sir or Dame, and the post-nominal letters KA (Knight of St Andrew) or DA (Dame of St Andrew).

 Recipients

-Arranged by Prefix, name, nominal letters, date of bestowal:
+Arranged by prefix, name, post-nominal letters, date of conferral: